mirror/dd-wrt/src/router/opennds/docs/source/fas.rst

 Https protocol is enforced.

 Assuming you have access to an Internet based https web server you can do the following.

- (Under other operating systems you may need to edit the opennds.conf file in /etc/opennds instead, but the process is very similar.)

  * Install the packages php8-cli and php8-mod-openssl on your NDS router